samhermes/samhermes.github.io/_posts/2017-05-20-adding-ajax-search-to-wordpress.markdown

 I’ve broken out the functionality into separate files, which keeps this feature modular.
 We’ll be creating `ajax-search.php` and `ajax-search.js`.

 Before starting, there are a few things we need to do elsewhere first.
 The following will output the URL of the Ajax file that is part of WordPress core, and needs to be included in `functions.php`.
-We’ll use this in `ajax-search.js` to send our requests for search results.
+We’ll use this in `ajax-search.js` to send requests for search results.

 <pre><code class="language-php">wp_localize_script( 'ajax-search', 'ajaxurl', admin_url( 'admin-ajax.php' ) );</code></pre>